rivernews/Final-Project-si507/README.md

 1. Go to the project root directory, also make sure you also have a virtual environment activated, and did `pip install -r requirements.txt`.
 1. The `settings.py` in project root directory contains several options for how you want the Selenium browser to scrap:
     - `BROWSER_HEADLESS`: if you set to `True`, Selenium will not show the browser window while crawling.
 I recommend you set to `False` (be default) so you can see how the crawler is doing under the hood.
 But you can set to `False` if you just want to scrap the data and find the browser window annoying.
 Setting it to `False` will hide the browser window and speed up the crawling.
     - `BROWSER_SMOOTH_SCROLLING`: it's only meaningful if `BROWSER_HEADLESS` is set to `False`.
-Enabling this will let the Selenium browser scroll smoothly instead of an instant jump.
-I recommend setting it to `True` for you to see how the crawler is doing under the hood.
+Enabling this will let the Selenium browser scroll smoothly instead of an instant jump when consuming infinite scroll webpage.
+I recommend setting it to `True` for you to see how the crawling process is done.
     - `SCRAP_COMPANY_AMOUNT`: you can choose how many company you want to scrap.
 For example. if you give `20`, the crawler will scrap companies data from Fortune-500 rank 1st to 20th.
 The crawler always starts scrapping from the rank 1st company of Fortune-500.
 1. At root project directory, run `python SI507project.py`.
     - ⚠️ Note that the crawler has caching mechanism so it will not go through the entire process at first.
-It will use the existing database `my-database.sqlite` in the project root directory.
+But you can observe where the crawler is using cached webpages and data in database.
+It will use the data in the existing database `my-database.sqlite` in the project root directory.
 If a web page is cached and has an entry in database, the crawler will not request the page and will use the HTML file in the `cache/` directory instead.
 Likewise, if a company or a rating data is already in database, it will not crawl the webpage and will use the data from database instead.
-1. In order to see the entire process of how crawler interact with the webpage, I recommend you delete the database to start over.
+1. In order to see the entire process of how crawler interact with the webpage, I recommend you to let the crawler start over w/o using cache.
 Follow the instructions below:
     1. Delete the database `my-database.sqlite` in the project root directory.
     1. (Optional) you can delete all HTML files under directory `cache/`, but it does not matter.
-If the crawler cannot find a cache in database, it will request and overwrite the HTML file anyway.
+If the crawler cannot find a cache entry in database, it will request and overwrite the HTML file anyway.
-    1. Set `SCRAP_COMPANY_AMOUNT` in the `settings.py` (in project root direocty) to a smaller number to just see how things look like to avoid long wait.
-I recommend 5.
+    1. Set `SCRAP_COMPANY_AMOUNT` in the `settings.py` (in project root direocty) to a smaller number to  try things out while avoiding long wait.
+I recommend setting this number as 5.
 The crawler will cache all company and webpage data so feel free to increase this number later and re-run the crawler.
+This number shall not exceed 1000.
+Since the project is for Fortune 500, I recommend to increase this number to 500 eventually if you want to test the whole process.
     1. TO run the crawler, at root project directory, run `python SI507project.py`.

 More tips on trying out the crawler: